yoeo/guesslang/docs/typehints.rst

       raise RuntimeError(message)

   x = fail("an error")
-  # ERROR: Need type annotation for 'x'
+  # ERROR: Need type annotation for "x"
   #
-  # -> in fact, 'x' variable cannot receive a value from a function
+  # -> in fact, "x" variable cannot receive a value from a function
   #   that returns nothing

 Object oriented programming support